src-d/gitbase/docs/using-gitbase/security.md

 ## Audit

-Gitbase offer audit traces on logs.
-Right now, we have three different kinds of traces; for `authentication`, `authorization` and `query`
+Gitbase offers audit traces on logs.
+Right now, we have three different kinds of traces: `authentication`, `authorization` and `query`

 ### Authentication